Surf on Inch Beach

 If you’re wondering why it’s so quiet when it’s so amazing, well, we’re just as flummoxed.
 But we like it that way.
 So let’s keep it our little secret…

-The Strand @ Inch Beach has a terrace and views of the sea, and guests can enjoy a meal at the restaurant or a drink at the bar.
-It also boasts a barbecue and sauna.
+The Seafront Inn @ Inch Beach has a terrace and views of the sea.
+With a quaint café and delicatessen offering healthy fare, great coffee and fresh juices, enjoy the wonderful views overlooking the beach.
 Some bedrooms have a private seating area for your personal convenience.
 Every room is fitted with a private or shared bathroom.